California judges sue Calpers pension system over contributions

 If that lawsuit prevails it could wipe out a $97 million reduction in the state’s pension liability that had been gleaned from lower state salaries for other employers, according to Calpers’s chief actuary Alan Milligan in comments made earlier this year.

 Judges in both lawsuits have sued defendants including Calpers and John Chiang, the California state controller.
-A spokesman for Chiang said the controller was named in the lawsuits because his office processes the pension payments, but that Chiang had no role in calculating the payments.
+Chiang’s office did not immediately return calls for comment.

 The judges’ action was earlier reported by legal news service the Courthouse News Service.